Experimental design for Partially Observed Markov Decision Processes: Framework and Assumptions

-A problem here is that just in the first step of the dynamic program ($t=T-1$) we would have to calculate the Fisher Information to Go for $L^{T-1}l^{T-2}$ many combinations of $y_{0:t}$ and $u_{0:t-1}$.
+A problem with the formulation above is that just in the first step of the dynamic program ($t=T-1$) we would have to calculate the Fisher Information to Go for $L^{T}l^{T-1}$ many combinations of $y_{0:(t-1)}$ and $u_{0:(t-2)}$.
 This is formidable for even modest dimensions.
-We therefore approximate the process by conditioning only on the last $m+1$ observations in the Fisher Information;
+We therefore approximate the process by conditioning only on the last $m+1$ observations.
+We label the resulting approximation the ``Partial Observation Fisher Information'' to distinguish it from the ideal target and from the FOFI objective used in \cite{FOFI}:

 where $\nu_{t-m}$ is some prior that we assume for $x_{t-m}$, although we generally suppress it in notation since we assume it is fixed.
-If $t-m <0$ we set $t-m:t$ to mean $0:t$ to ease notation.
+If $t-m <0$ we set $(t-m):t$ to mean $0:t$ to ease notation.
+We will use ``POFI'' in place of $POFI_m$ when discussing the general strategy and note that even $m=1$ produces useful designs.